Healthcare has entered the digital era. As a result, the way medicine is practiced is changing.

 It is one of the most exciting innovations in the healthcare sector, driven by internet-connected devices and cloud storage.

-Based on an idea of the amalgamation of IoT application development and medical devices, IoMT helps doctors and medical practitioners stay connected to their patients.
+Based on an idea of the amalgamation of IoT software development and medical devices, IoMT helps doctors and medical practitioners stay connected to their patients.

 The global IoMT market size stood at 41.17 billion USD in 2020.
 By 2028 the worldwide IoMT market is expected to reach 187.60 billion USD, with a CAGR of 29.5 percent.